knee-cola/array-merge-by-id/README.md

 console.dir(currData);
 ```

-Documentation for each of the functions can be found below ...
+Documentation with examples for each of the included functions can be found below ...

 # How to install?